 How can I achieve greater success in college and in life?
-This interactive classroom environment enables you to identify and develop the beliefs, attitudes, behaviors, and skills that lead to academic, career, and personal success.
-You will learn how to improve self-management, and increase confidence while discovering how to maximize your learning.
-Other topics include note taking, test taking, memory and concentration, self-care, grit, paper planning, time management, goal setting, and reading skills, as well as utilizing campus resources and services.
+This interactive environment enables you to identify and develop the beliefs, attitudes, behaviors, and skills that lead to academic, career, and personal success.
+You will learn how to improve self-management and increase confidence while discovering how to maximize your learning.
+Other topics include note-taking, test-taking, memory and concentration, self-care, grit, paper planning, time management, goal setting, and reading skills, as well as utilizing campus resources and services.
+This is a required course for provisionally admitted students who do not meet the GPA/ACT admissions requirement.
+You will be required to achieve a 1.8 GPA by the end of the second semester.